BenRufenacht/KosmoTuringMachine/README.md

 [Schematic](https://github.com/TomWhitwell/TuringMachine/blob/master/Collateral/PDF%20Schematics/TuringMachine2_Schematic_May2016.pdf)

 Status:
-June 2022 - Boards have not been manufactured or tested
+July 2022 - Boards were manufactured and tested.
+Updates have been made to the main board and panel, but these updates have not been tested.

 License:
 [CC-BY-SA](https://creativecommons.org/licenses/by-sa/3.0/)